I never start posts out that way, but this one is soooooo worthy of an opening “OMG.”

 Say it with me: Oh.
 Em.
 Gee.

-Top off the glasses with cream/milk of choice and stir to combine (again, this is to taste.
-Add as much or as little cream as you like).
+- Top off the glasses with cream/milk of choice and stir to combine (again, this is to taste.
+Add as much or as little as you like).

-Top each glass off with whipped cream and a couple fresh blueberries.
+- Top each glass off with whipped cream and a couple fresh blueberries.
+If desired, drizzle more blueberry syrup over the top.
 Serve immediately with straws.